 Sumacdesigns, Banks Mill Studios, Bridge Street, Derby

 Clay workshops.
 Three separate workshops – flowers, bowls and tile panels.
-Every day between 12.45pm and 7.30pm.
-Each session is an hour and a half.
-For more details email Sue on email@example.com or go to sumacdesigns.co.uk
+For more details email Sue at email@example.com or go to sumacdesigns.co.uk

 West Studios, Sheffield Road, Chesterfield

-For more information call West Studios on 01246 500 799 or email email@example.com or go to weststudios.co.uk for details.
+For more information call West Studios on 01246 500 799, email firstname.lastname@example.org or go to weststudios.co.uk for details.